Angry Birds Seasons: Season 4 (2014)

-Season 2015
+Season 5 (2015)

-The fifth season began in February 2015, a second part of Ham Dunk was added as All-Star Weekend 2015, expanding the episode to 60 levels (more than Trick or Treat, which has 45).
+Season 5 began in February 2015, a second part of Ham Dunk was added as All-Star Weekend 2015, expanding the episode to 60 levels (more than Trick or Treat, which has 45).
 This update allowed the player to use Shockwave (electrical Bomb) for free, but only in Ham Dunk and for a limited time.
 In April 2015, the episode known as "Tropigal Paradise" was released.
 This was added in commemoration of Rovio's partnership with BirdLife International to save the birds of the Pacific.
 About a month later (June), a third Ham Dunk update, celebrating The Finals, was added- ultimately expanding the total levels of Ham Dunk to 67.
 In October 2015, The fourth Halloween episode, "Invasion Of The Egg Snatchers" would be released.
 It was themed around 50's horror movies.
 This episode would also bring in BirdWear (costumes), which are unlocked in a scavenger hunt style, having the player search through levels they completed for certain items, and once 3 items were found (there is a 16-hour wait between obtaining items and an eight-hour wait to get a new mission), they would receive the costume, allowing the birds to (optionally) wear outfits during gameplay.
 Another new feature in the update was the Power-Up Test Zone, which lets the player test Power-Ups (with infinite uses).
 Finally, to wrap up 2015 to end with a Christmas episode, "Ski or Squeal" was added (in the usual advent calendar style), taking place a top a frigid mountain summit.

-Season 2016
+Season 6 (2016)

-The sixth season began on February 11, 2016, a Valentine's Day episode was released, entitled "Fairy Hogmother", which is set in a fairytale storybook, featuring magic wands that trigger actions when hit, and imprisoned Birds that give the player an extra Bird when the cage is destroyed.
+Season 6 began on February 11, 2016, a Valentine's Day episode was released, entitled "Fairy Hogmother", which is set in a fairytale storybook, featuring magic wands that trigger actions when hit, and imprisoned Birds that give the player an extra Bird when the cage is destroyed.
 As spring rolled around about a month later, a new episode was released, called "Marie Hamtionette", in celebration of the Versailles Festival (after Marie Antoinette, queen of France in the 1700s).
 In June 2016, the summer-themed episode entitled "Summer Camp", would be released.
 Its setting was a summer camp set in a mountainous forest at dawn.
 This update also added a new mode, "The Pig Challenge", which is set in a tournament style format, having players compete against friends and other players in a randomized set of weekly levels for trophies and power-ups.
 August 2016 would be when "Piggywood Studios Part 1" released.
 Its theme involved around the Pigs re-enacting famous movie scenes from Indiana Jones, King Kong, The Angry Birds Movie, Aliens, Back to the Future, and more.Its sequel episode, "Piggywood Studios Part 2" would be released a month later. the Halloween episode "Hammier Things", which was a parody of the Netflix series Stranger Things, would be released in October as the game's fifth and final Halloween themed episode.
 The year, and the game as a whole, concluded with the seventh Christmas episode "Ragnahog", which had a Viking theming.